maxtkc/mvths-wiki/docs/017-ohms-law.rst

 law <https://www.google.com/url?q=https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit%23heading%3Dh.t5bxsyeu98j2&sa=D&ust=1587613173894000>`__ describes
 an important relationship between `voltage, current and resistance <https://www.google.com/url?q=https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit%23heading%3Dh.7g89z82u0oqw&sa=D&ust=1587613173895000>`__.
-Ohm’s law you can correctly specify the proper resistor for limiting current to any device.
+Usinng Ohm’s law you can correctly specify the proper resistor for limiting current to any device.
 Most often in the shop, we are using resistors to limit current to LEDs.
-Driving an LED without a resistor will invariably lead to failure of the LED due to too much current.
-Driving an LED with too large an LED will result in no light from the LED.
+Driving an LED with too low a value resistor (or no resistor) will invariably lead to failure of the LED due to too much current.
+Driving an LED with too large a value resistor will result in no light from the LED.

 For each type of LED there is a maximum safe current.
+While you have been using LEDs as generic devices each one has an exact model number and cooresponding datasheet.
 The following is a table from the datasheet for the 334-15/T1C1-4WYA which an Everlight 5mm Round White LED (T-1 3/4).
-There are literally millions of different types of LEDs and each has its own datasheet.

 .. figure:: images/image94.png
    :alt: